(Excerpts from Ipswich in the Massachusetts Bay Colony Vol. II by Thomas Franklin Waters)

 - The case of John Bly wife and child, warned out in 1767, is peculiar in that there is no record of his residence elsewhere.
 His wife Sarah Day was an Ipswich woman and their daughter Sarah was baptized in 1750.

 Finally on February 11, 1793, an Act was passed by the Massachusetts General Court repealing all laws regarding town settlements, including warning out of town.
-No such warning has since existed in Massachusetts.

 - The Poor and Strangers Within the Gates by Thomas Franklin Waters